secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd/index.html.md

 ### Enroll in the VHI Plan

-GitLab's VHI scheme will begin November 1, 2020.
+GitLab's VHI scheme will renew November 1.
 You can choose to enroll from this date or from your hire date (if later than Nov 1st).
-Team members will need to enroll via VHI directly either through the [online portal](https://www.vhi.ie/access/signup) or by calling VHI.
-Please use the following [enrollment guide](https://drive.google.com/file/d/1YwsQp7ybVZ7cYg5G4EBlPFBJskxmjfqG/view?usp=sharing) to review the plans and retrieve the group scheme number (slide 9) required for enrollment.
-When enrolling please enter your GitLab Employee ID as your "Employee Number" and your GitLab Department listed in Workday as your "Cost Centre"
+Team members will need to enroll via VHI directly either through the [Online portal](https://www.vhi.ie/groups/?token=1EFD9A4A7D274CF193FDD729F3AFC145) or by calling VHI.

+When enrolling please enter your GitLab Employee ID as your "Employee Number" and your GitLab Department listed in Workday as your "Cost Centre".

-GitLab has selected Company Plan Plus Level 1.3 company wide.
-If you feel that this does not suit your needs (or family member needs), please call VHI on `056 777 5800` and they will be able to discuss your requirements.
+GitLab has selected [Company Plan Plus Level 1.3](https://www.vhi.ie/pdf/myvhi/TOBCPPL1.3%20V3901%20May23.pdf) company wide.
+If you feel that this does not suit your needs (or family member needs), please call VHI on 0567775800 and they will discuss your requirements.

-The policy may renew automaticallly at the end of each policy year.
+The policy may renew automatically at the end of each policy year.
 If renewed, notification will be sent to the team member by email.

 ### Tax Implications of Medical Plans